marc9323/Tkinter-Password-Manager/README.txt

 Potential Problems/unimplemented features:
 1.)
 It isn't really secure at this point - user passwords are encrypted but I haven't yet implemented encryption for web account passwords.
-Also the saved login has a security flaw - the last saved user is always loaded upon startup.
+Also the saved login has a security flaw - the last saved user is always loaded upon startup and someone could alter the config file.
 It would probably be best to eliminate this feature or just default to a sample user.
 2.)
 If the user intends to update an entry and hits 'add entry' instead a duplicate entry will appear.
 The solution would be to a.) check for duplicates  b.)  update sql to require unique entries so that a sql exception would be thrown upon attempt to add duplicate.
 3.)
-I'm not sure I got the exception handling correct.
-I used a decorator instead of multiple try blocks in dao.
-4.)
 The GUI should be updated to allow resizing.
-5.)  onListBoxSelect in controller.py throws IndexError sporadically when fields are cleared using backspace.
+4.)  onListBoxSelect in controller.py throws IndexError sporadically when fields are cleared using backspace.
+5.)
+I used the sqlite shell inside PyCharm to create the database  -- Need to develop a way to initialize a fresh database on very first startup.